Bengals vs. Steelers NFL DFS picks, expert lineup advice

 The Week 7 NFL schedule kicks off with a 'Thursday Night Football' showdown between the Pittsburgh Steelers and Cincinnati Bengals.
 Kickoff is scheduled for 8:15 p.m.
 ET at Paycor Stadium in Cincinnati.
 Both teams feature a mix of proven star power and young talent.
 Pittsburgh's offensive core of Aaron Rodgers, DK Metcalf, and Jaylen Warren headline the NFL DFS player pool.
 On the other side, the Bengals' dynamic duo of Ja'Marr Chase and Tee Higgins also factor in as likely popular NFL DFS picks for Thursday night.

 How should you build your NFL DFS lineups and NFL DFS stacks for Thursday Night Football?
-Which potential NFL DFS sleepers should you target in Steelers vs. Bengals?
+Which potential NFL DFS sleepers, like Andrei Iosivas, Noah Fant, Kenneth Gainwell or Jonnu Smith should you target in Steelers vs. Bengals?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Thursday Night Football, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: